Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: Introduction

 \subsubsection{Consistency from wall-crossing formula}

 The most non-trivial property about the scattering diagram $\fD^{\PP^2}_{u,v}$ that we have to prove is its consistency.
-This is equivalent to some wall-crossing formula for the Hodge numbers of intersection cohomology of moduli spaces of semistable objects upon variation of the stability condition.
+This is equivalent to a wall-crossing formula for the Hodge numbers of intersection cohomology of moduli spaces of semistable objects upon variation of the stability condition.

 The key point is the relation between intersection cohomology and Donaldson-Thomas invariants, which goes back to Meinhardt-Reineke \cite{meinhardt2017donaldson}.
-This relation has been extended to Gieseker semistable sheaves on surfaces with negative canonical line bundles in \cite{MR3874687} and to some abstract framework for categories of homological one in \cite{meinhardt2015donaldson}.
+This relation has been extended to Gieseker semistable sheaves on surfaces with negative canonical line bundles in \cite{MR3874687} and to some abstract framework for categories of homological dimension one in \cite{meinhardt2015donaldson}.

-The crucial input that will able us to use this class of techniques is a result of Li-Zhao \cite{MR3936077}\footnote{Li-Zhao first proved this result for $\PP^2$ in \cite{MR3921322} by a quite complicated argument using the explicit description of exceptional collections on $\PP^2$.
-They gave a more general and much simpler proof in \cite{MR3936077}}: for every $\sigma \in U$ and for every class $\gamma$, the stack of $\sigma$-semistable objects of class $\gamma$ is smooth.
+The crucial input that will enable us to use this class of techniques is a result of Li-Zhao \cite{MR3936077}: for every $\sigma \in U$ and for every class $\gamma$, the stack of $\sigma$-semistable objects of class $\gamma$ is smooth.
 More precisely, the $\Ext^2$-group between two $\sigma$-semistable sheaves of class $\gamma$ vanishes if $\gamma$ is not the class of a zero dimensional sheaf.
 This vanishing is well-known and obvious for Gieseker semistable sheaves, but is not obvious at all if $\sigma$ is a general stability condition in $U$, so we are really using the non-trivial content of \cite{MR3936077}.
-Once we know this vanishing, then we can apply the machinery described in \cite{meinhardt2015donaldson} to get that indeed Hodge numbers of intersection cohomology of moduli spaces of semistable objects satisfy the wall-crossing formula of Kontsevich-Soibelman \cite{kontsevich2008stability} and Joyce-Song \cite{MR2951762}.
+Once we know this vanishing, we can apply the machinery described in \cite{meinhardt2015donaldson} to get that indeed Hodge numbers of intersection cohomology of moduli spaces of semistable objects satisfy the wall-crossing formula of Kontsevich-Soibelman \cite{kontsevich2008stability} and Joyce-Song \cite{MR2951762}.

 Alternatively, we could consider the derived category $\D^b_0(K_{\PP^2})$ of coherent sheaves on the total space of the canonical line bundle $K_{\PP^2}=\cO_{\PP^2}(-3)$ of $\PP^2$ which are set-theoretically supported on the zero-section $\PP^2$.
 As $\D^b_0(K_{\PP^2})$ is a Calabi-Yau triangulated category of dimension $3$, it is a natural place for Donaldson-Thomas theory and the wall-crossing formula.